 Because these papers were chosen for their use or discussion of a specific research method, the emphasis of the presentation should be on the empirical part of the paper.
-Of course, it is also important to understand the setting and concepts examined in a specific paper, but a rich description of the prior related literature or institutional setting is less relevant for this course and should therefore receive less weight in the presentation (please email me if you prefer additional guidance).
+Of course, it is also important to understand the setting and concepts examined in a specific paper, but a rich description of the prior related literature or institutional setting may be less relevant for this course and should therefore receive a bit less weight in the presentation (please email me if you prefer additional guidance).

-6. Detailed overview of topics and required material
+6. Detailed overview of topics and study material

 Below you can find the details on the required reading material for each day and topic.
-A selection of papers will be assigned to participants for presentation a few weeks before the start of the course.
+A selection of papers, marked by an asterisk (), will be assigned to participants for presentation a few weeks before the start of the course.